vsauerland/yn-ab-mastermind/README.md

 ================

-In the classic mastermind game, one player (called codemaker) chooses a secret code of lenth 4 by selecting one out of 6 colors for each position.
+In the classic mastermind game, one player (called codemaker) chooses a secret code of length 4 by selecting one out of 6 colors for each position.
 A second player (codebreaker) is supposed to be crack the code by subsequently making corresponding code guesses,